tpwres/teczki-polskiego-wrestlingu/content/w/red-thunder.md

 #### Kowboj Luke

-Red Thunder started his career under "Kowboj Luke" gimmick.
-He was one of the first adepts of MZW Academy who managed to score his debut at first MZW official showcase - [Pokaz Adeptów](@/e/mzw/2014-05-10-mzw-pokaz-adeptow.md) in May 2014.
+Red Thunder started his career under the "Kowboj Luke" (_Cowboy Luke_) gimmick.
+He was one of the first trainees of the MZW Academy who managed to score his debut at the first official MZW showcase, [Pokaz Adeptów](@/e/mzw/2014-05-10-mzw-pokaz-adeptow.md) in May 2014.
 As Kowboj Luke he managed to make a total of five apperances, winning in only one match - against [Szymon Siwiec](@/w/szymon-siwiec.md) at [Wrestlefans Party](@/e/mzw/2014-10-25-mzw-wrestlefans-party.md).

 #### Red Thunder

-In early 2015 Kowboj Luke changed his gimmick to Red Thunder - a villainous red luchador.
-This change improved his position on the card, as he began to win some of his matches, even against established wrestlers such as [Shadow](@/w/shadow.md).
-In 2016 he briefly got involved in a feud against [Jędruś Bułecka](@/w/jedrus-bulecka.md) after he attacked him at [MZW @ Wyciskanie Sztangi 2016](@/e/mzw/2016-03-12-mzw-wyciskanie-sztangi-2016.md) backstage.
-He briefly alligned with [Kripto](@/w/kripto.md) trying to win [MZW Tag Team Chmapionship](@/c/mzw-tag-team-championship.md) in a match against Zbójnicy (Jędruś & [Stanisław Van Dobroniak](@/w/stanislaw-van-dobroniak.md).
+In the early 2015 Kowboj Luke changed his gimmick to Red Thunder, a villainous red luchador.
+This change improved his position on the card as he began to win some of his matches, even against established wrestlers such as [Shadow](@/w/shadow.md).
+In 2016 he got briefly involved in a feud with [Jędruś Bułecka](@/w/jedrus-bulecka.md) after he attacked him on the backstage at [MZW @ Wyciskanie Sztangi 2016](@/e/mzw/2016-03-12-mzw-wyciskanie-sztangi-2016.md).
+Red Thunder briefly alligned himself with [Kripto](@/w/kripto.md) trying to win the [MZW Tag Team Chmapionship](@/c/mzw-tag-team-championship.md) in a match against Zbójnicy (Jędruś Bułecka & [Stanisław Van Dobroniak](@/w/stanislaw-van-dobroniak.md).
 They were however defeated.

-Shortly after he alligned himself with mysterious manager - Columbus - and new wrestler called Blue Thunder, to form a tag team called Storm Riders.
+Shortly thereafter Red Thunder alligned himself with a mysterious manager - Columbus - and a new wrestler called Blue Thunder, to form a tag team called Storm Riders.
 They managed to win MZW Tag Team Championship from Zbójnicy in January 2017 at [Charity Show](@/e/mzw/2017-01-15-mzw-charity-show-2017.md).
-Their reign lasted 140 before they were defeated by Catch Connection at [Champions War III](@/e/mzw/2017-06-03-mzw-champions-war-3.md).
-After that Storm Riders have disbanded and Red Thunder managed to make one last apperance at [Big Rumble](@/e/mzw/2018-01-14-mzw-big-rumble.md) in January 2018 before retiring from wrestling.
+Their reign lasted 140 days before they were defeated by Catch Connection at [Champions War III](@/e/mzw/2017-06-03-mzw-champions-war-3.md).
+After that Storm Riders have disbanded and Red Thunder managed to make one last apperance at [Big Rumble](@/e/mzw/2018-01-14-mzw-big-rumble.md) in January 2018, before retiring from wrestling.

 ## In wrestling